Individual and Systems Change Advocacy

 Individual Advocacy

-Individual consumer advocacy is provided to help individuals to learn necessary skills in obtaining important support services from other community agencies.
+Individual consumer advocacy is available to help individuals learn necessary skills in obtaining important support services from other community agencies.

 This one-on-one service is designed to increase self-sufficiency and independence.
 Through this service, our consumers learn to be assertive when faced with obstacles in pursuit of their independent living goals.